 Where: Best place to experience this is Kolkata in West Bengal.

-Dussehra is celebrated for the God Rama’s victory over the demon king Ravana, which is a symbol of victory of good over evil.
+Dussehra is celebrated for the god Rama’s victory over the demon king Ravana, which is a symbol of victory of good over evil.
 According to Ramayana, the demon king Ravana kidnapped the wife of Rama to Lanka.
 To get his wife Sita back, Rama fought with the mighty army of king Ravana.
 That is why the festival of Dusshera is also known as Vijay Dashmi (Means day of victory).

 This festival is celebrated by burning the effigy of Ravana, his brother Kumbhakarna and son Meghnath.
 These huge effigies are made with paper and bamboo, then filled with firecrackers.
-These effigies are burned on the evening of Dusshera in a big mela (Fair) ground.
+These effigies are burned on the evening of Dusshera in a big Mela (Fair) ground.

 These fairgrounds are a good way to explore local culture as there are stall selling traditional clothes, local products for decoration and different food stalls churn local delicacies.
 There are giant wheels and different kind rides for kids as well as adults.
-It is a good place to enjoy an evening.
+It is a good place to enjoy the evening.

 Kullu ka Dusshera is a weeklong festival starts with a procession of Lord Raghunath and other minor deities from different villages of Kullu on a Rath (Chariot) across the town.
 All the festivities happen in Kullu’s Dhalpur maidan.

-On last day of the festival celebrations, local people sacrifices a fish, a rooster, a buffalo or a lamb and a huge bonfire are lit.
+On the last day of the festival celebrations, local people sacrifices a fish, a rooster, a buffalo or a lamb and a huge bonfire are lit.
 Finally, the idol of Lord Raghunath is brought back to its original temple through a grand procession.
 The performers from different places and countries are invited, they all participate to makes this festival celebration grand.